You are here

 What are the psychological professions?

 The psychological professions are a diverse group of professions whose work is informed by the disciplines of psychology and psychological therapy.
+The psychological professions include psychologists, psychological therapists and psychological practitioners.
 They work to prevent and alleviate psychological and emotional distress, manage mental health and wellbeing and empower individuals and communities to improve their lives.

 These professions work across the lifespan - with children and young people, adults and older adults - as well as with communities and supporting the wider NHS workforce, and across a wide range of settings, including mental health services, hospitals, primary care services, prisons, local authorities and educational settings.